 - Cancel-at-well - if you applied incorrect operations, it doesn't matter, you can cancel the ongoing operations without causing damage.

 - 1-Second Rollback - if anything goes wrong while resizing partition, it automatically reverts server to original status in a flash.
 If it happens, your server could back online rapidly without damage.

 It is also 30% to 300% faster because of the advanced file-moving algorithm.

 Download NIUBI Partition Editor Server, you'll see all disks with graphical partition structure on the right side.
 Available operations to the selected disk or partition are listed on the left and by right clicking.

-Firstly, check if there is free unused space in any data volumes on the same disk.
+When extending system drive, firstly, check if there is free unused space in other data volumes on the same disk.
 If yes, follow the steps below.

 How to extend system partition in Windows Server 2016 by shrinking D:

-- Right click drive D and select "Resize/Move Volume", drag the left border towards right in the pop-up window, then drive D will be shrunk and some Unallocated space will be made on the left of it.
+- Right click D: drive and select "Resize/Move Volume", drag left border towards right in the pop-up window, then this partition will be shrunk and some Unallocated space will be made on the left of it.

 - Right click C: drive and select "Resize/Move Volume" again, drag right border towards right to combine this Unallocated space.

-If there's not enough free space in the contiguous partition D, you can shrink any nonadjacent volume on the same disk, but before adding Unallocated space to system C drive, there's an additional step to move partition D.
+If there's not enough free space in the contiguous partition D, you can shrink any nonadjacent volume on the same disk, but before adding Unallocated space to system C drive, there's an additional step to move partition D rightwards.